-Mashed potato-topped leftover roast turkey farmer’s pie moistened with excess gravy is a lovely way to use scrap meat from your Thanksgiving turkey.
+Mashed potato-topped leftover roast turkey farmer’s pie moistened with excess gravy is a lovely way to use scrap meat from your Thanksgiving / Christmas turkey.

 We had Thanksgiving dinner in the Philippines?
 Not really.
 We were at a cousin’s house in October, we were having such a good time that I suggested getting together again post-Thanksgiving.
 After downing countless glasses of wine, I volunteered to bring a roast turkey with stuffing and pecan pie.